google/WebFundamentals/src/site/_en/fundamentals/device-access/stickyness/putting-it-together.markdown

 {% wrap content %}

-[Web Starter Kit](//developers.google.com/web/starter-kit) includes support for the most common options and is great as starting point, but if you are curious as to how a more complete implementation looks, here’s the portion of the `<head>` of Web Starter Kit that we expanded with more `<meta>` tags:
+[Web Starter Kit](//developers.google.com/web/starter-kit) includes support for the most common options and is great as a starting point, but if you are curious as to how a more complete implementation looks, here’s the portion of the `<head>` of Web Starter Kit that we expanded with more `<meta>` tags: